awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

-# Modifying Reserved Instances<a name="ri-modifying"></a>
+# Modify Reserved Instances<a name="ri-modifying"></a>

 When your needs change, you can modify your Standard or Convertible Reserved Instances and continue to benefit from the billing benefit\.
 You can modify attributes such as the Availability Zone, instance size \(within the same instance family\), and scope of your Reserved Instance\.

 **Note**
 You can also exchange a Convertible Reserved Instance for another Convertible Reserved Instance with a different configuration\.
-For more information, see [Exchanging Convertible Reserved Instances](ri-convertible-exchange.md)\.
+For more information, see [Exchange Convertible Reserved Instances](ri-convertible-exchange.md)\.

 You can modify all or a subset of your Reserved Instances\.
 You can separate your original Reserved Instances into two or more new Reserved Instances\.
 For example, if you have a reservation for 10 instances in `us-east-1a` and decide to move 5 instances to `us-east-1b`, the modification request results in two new reservations: one for 5 instances in `us-east-1a` and the other for 5 instances in `us-east-1b`\.